ljnicol/evie/README.md

 # Getting Started

-Download a pre-built package from the [releases page](https://github.com/state-machine-io/planning-scenario-viewer/releases).
+Download a pre-built package from the [releases page](https://github.com/state-machine-io/evie/releases).

 Unzip this and enter your PostgreSQL connection settings into the "config.json" file.

-Run "planning-scenario-viewer.exe".
+Run "evie.exe".
 This will open a browser window on the summary page.

 # Contributing